Poofy1/CADBUSI-Database/README.md

 - `RETREIVE_LABELBOX_DATA`: This process will retrieve and organize Label Box data to a directory.
 - `DEVELOP_EXPORT`: This process will export all relevant database data and labeled data into the specified output directory.

-After configuring the `main.py` and `config.json` file, run the script to start the program:
+After configuring the `config.json` file, run the script to start the program:
 `python main.py`